nextflow-io/nextflow/docs/sharing.md

 nextflow run http://github.com/foo/bar
 ```

-See the [Running a pipeline](#running-a-pipeline) section for more details on how to run Nextflow projects.
+See the {ref}`CLI <cli-page>` page to learn how to use the Nextflow command line to run pipelines and manage pipeline projects.

 ## Managing dependencies